-Investments in capital instruments forming part of the Group bank portfolio pursue a number of different objectives such as: strategic, institutional (public finance interests) financial investments and supporting operational activities.
+Investments in capital instruments forming part of the bank portfolio pursue a number of different objectives such as: strategic, institutional, financial investments and supporting operational activities.

 Accounting techniques

 The capital instrument exposures included in the banking portfolio are classified under Equity investments and Assets available for sale in the financial statements.